 About the training provider

-Voyage Education Partnership works with Lincolnshire SCITT (School Centred Initial Teacher Training) to provide a dynamic and supportive environment in which to learn to teach in both the primary and secondary sectors.
-Lincolnshire SCITT works with a number of Teaching Schools, Lead schools and placement schools to offer a highly regarded training programme, where trainees are supported by experienced and committed staff.
+Voyage Education Partnership works in partnership with Lincolnshire SCITT (School Centred Initial Teacher Training) to provide a dynamic and supportive environment in which to learn to teach in both the primary and secondary sectors.
+Lincolnshire SCITT works with a number of academy trusts, Lead schools and placement schools to offer a highly regarded training programme, where trainees are supported by experienced and committed staff.

 Schools who host Lincolnshire SCITT trainees are committed to continued professional development and see the initial training of teachers as the first step on the journey to becoming an outstanding teacher.
 Beyond the training year structured induction and development programmes are offered in our schools.